nendotools/blockbuffer-video/README.md

 go build .
 ```

-you should now have a `blockbuffer` binary in the project directory.
+There should now be a `blockbuffer` binary in the project directory.
 Run it to start the server.